A Precise Calculation of Delayed Coincidence Selection Efficiency and Accidental Coincidence Rate: Conclusion

 \section{Conclusion}

-We brought up a complete mathematical model for the signals distribution on the full time axis for delayed coincidence experiments, and further projected this complicated model onto the live time axis.
-An analytic calculation was done by assuming all the net muons are uniformly distributed on the live time axis.
+A complete mathematical model was developed for the signal and background distributions on the full-time axis for delayed-coincidence experiments, for example, recent reactor neutrino experiments.
+It was then projected onto the live-time axis.
+An analytic calculation was done by assuming the net muons are uniformly distributed on the live-time axis, and the real correlated signals have a much smaller rate than the single rate.
 The intrinsic relative uncertainties for all combinations' rates are at the $10^{-5}$ level.
-The predictions were verified with a high statistics simulation with a set of realistic parameters from the Daya Bay, RENO and Double CHOOZ experiments.
-The method proposed here is precise and can be used in these reactor neutrino experiments and other related experiments.
-In the appendix the event rate formulas for all the cases are listed.
+The predictions were verified with high statistics simulation studies with realistic parameters from the Daya Bay experiment.
+The model was also applied to the Daya Bay nH analysis and validated to high precision with data.
+With analytical expressions, it is convenient to consider the systematic uncertainties of the IBD detection efficiency and the accidental background rate when the single rate is unstable.
+In the future large reactor antineutrino experiments aiming to resolve the neutrino mass hierarchy~\cite{hierarchy, hierarchy2, hierarchy3, hierarchy4}, to achieve a longer attenuation length in liquid scintillator, the nH method is preferred over the nGd method, $i.e.$\ to not use Gd-load liquid scintillator.
+The method presented here is directly applicable for these studies.